— Unmasking the Holidays · Spring —

 ▸ What Scripture Says

-Matthew 12:40 — "For as Jonah was three days and three nights in the belly of the great fish, so will the Son of Man be three days and three nights in the heart of the earth."
-Three days and three nights.
-Not one and a half days.
-Yahushua's own words challenge the Good Friday–Easter Sunday timeline.
+"For as Jonah was three days and three nights in the whale's belly; so shall the Son of man be three days and three nights in the heart of the earth." — Matthew 12:40

 11Easter New Clothes+